Missouri's only abortion clinic to stay open until at least August 1

 Planned Parenthood officials have said they do not directly employ all the clinic’s staff and cannot force certain health workers to give interviews.

-Reporting by Gabriella Borter in New York; editing by Scott Malone, Cynthia Osterman and James Dalgleish
+Reporting by Gabriella Borter in New York; Additional reporting by Daniel Wallis; Editing by Cynthia Osterman and James Dalgleish